While most Halloween costumes are not eligible for copyright protection there are exceptions and infringement cases have been successfully brought.

 In addition to potential copyright issues, the commercial sale or advertising of costumes may pose risks for businesses under trademark law.
 In 2008, the Walt Disney Company brought a federal trademark infringement suit against a Clermont, Florida company for advertising costumes that resembled Disney’s characters Tigger and Eeyore, for which Disney had obtained trademark registrations.

 Disney’s original demand letter included a list of 7 demands; the Florida company complied with all but one of the demands; however, instead of sending the costumes to Disney for destruction, the Florida company returned the costumes to their original eBay seller for a refund.
 This prompted Disney to file the lawsuit and seek 1 million in damages plus legal fees.
-As a result, Disney and the Defendant entered into a settlement agreement and a permanent injection was issued.
+As a result, Disney and the Defendant entered into a settlement agreement and the Court issued a permanent injection.

 Halloween is a fun, spooky, and popular time of the year for children and adults of all ages.
 Whether you’re dressing up as your own version of a pirate or a zombie droid, it is important to recognize the potential copyright and trademark issues that may arise.
 While most costumes and props this Halloween season will be considered fair use, it is important to consult an experienced intellectual property attorney if you have any questions or concerns about your chosen Halloween outfit.